How Can You Modify A Child Support Order in Arizona?

 The “Standard Procedure” may be used if either parent or the state child support agency can demonstrate the existence of a “substantial and continuing” change in circumstances since the last child support order was made.
 The process begins with the filing of a Petition to modify child support and requires a hearing to be scheduled to recalculate child support.

-The “Simplified Procedure” can be used if the amount would increase or decrease by 15% from the existing amount.
-A change of 15% is assumed to be proof that the change is “substantial and continuing.”
+The “Simplified Procedure” can be used if the amount would increase or decrease by 15% from the current child support amount.
+A change of 15% is assumed to be proof that the modification is “substantial and continuing.”

 The Simplified Procedure is accomplished by filing a Simplified Petition for Modification of Child Support and results in the issuance of an automatic order modifying child support if the other party fails to file an objection and request a hearing within the time specified in the rules.